TritonDataCenter/rfd/rfd/0005/README.md

    ```
    /*
-    * {number} sequence-id    - Marks this entries position in the log
+    * {string} sequence-id    - Marks this entries position in the log
     * {string} agent-id       - UUID of the publisher-agent (blank until marked)
     * {string} change-feed-id - Feed name, identifies the bucket and content
     * {bool}   processed      - Identifies if this entry has been processed
     * {object} changes        - Properties changed in this entry
     */
    {
-       "sequence-id": 63,
+       "sequence-id": "8HFaR8qWtRlGDHnO56",
        "agent-id": "",
        "change-feed-id": "vmapi::vm",
        "processed": false,